Upgrading to Windows 10

 The only problem I have with this setup is that it can be too good.
 When installing software I have to tell these programs to grant permissions.
 This setup is not for the fainthearted but it has so little impact on my system’s performance.
 Far less than traditional antivirus programs.

 Just to be sure, I run a MalwareBytes scan occasionally.
 In all the years I used this setup my PC has had NO infections of any kind.

 Switching Windows Defender real-time protection off sped up the PC and reduced the boot time to an acceptable two minutes.
 Not as fast as Windows 7 but fast enough.

 After the upgrade this useful program from Canon didn’t work properly.
 It should detect when I connect one of cameras to the PC via USB and then offer to control the camera or download pictures.
 The computer registered that I had connected the camera but the EOS Utility couldn’t see it.

 The fix for me was to update the USB driver.
 To do that, I ran the Device Manager, connected my camera, right clicked on the camera and selected Update Driver.
 It listed the camera as ‘Unknown Device’.

 However, updating the driver didn’t go smoothly.
 Windows refused saying ‘Access Denied’.
 When Windows updated to Windows 10, it didn’t give my user account permission to update USB drivers.
-They describe the fix for that on .
+They describe the fix for that on this page.
 It’s not too hard to do but involved using the Registry Editor and then granting my account permission to make the change.